Seven Laws of Noah: Maimonides' view and his critics

-The 15th-century Sephardic Orthodox rabbi Yosef Caro, one of the early Acharonim and author of the Shulchan Aruch, bluntly rejected Maimonides' denial of the access to the World to Come to the Gentiles who obey the Noahide laws guided only by their reason as anti-rationalistic and unfounded, asserting that there is not any justification to uphold such a view in the Talmud.
+The 15th-century Sephardic Orthodox rabbi Yosef Caro, one of the early Acharonim and author of the Shulchan Aruch, rejected Maimonides' denial of the access to the World to Come to the Gentiles who obey the Noahide laws guided only by their reason as anti-rationalistic and unfounded, asserting that there is not any justification to uphold such a view in the Talmud.
 The 17th-century Sephardic Dutch philosopher Baruch Spinoza read Maimonides as saying "nor one of their wise men", and accused him of being narrow and particularistic.
-Other Jewish philosophers influenced by Spinoza, even though repudiating him, such as Moses Mendelssohn and Hermann Cohen, also have formulated more inclusive and universal interpretations of the Seven Laws of Noah.
+Other Jewish philosophers influenced by Spinoza, such as Moses Mendelssohn and Hermann Cohen, also have formulated more inclusive and universal interpretations of the Seven Laws of Noah.

-The 18th-century Ashkenazi German philosopher Moses Mendelssohn, one of the leading exponents of the Jewish enlightenment (Haskalah), citing the Letter to Hasdai Ha-Levi, strongly disagreed with Maimonides' formulation of the subject in the Mishneh Torah tractate Melakim, and instead contended that in conformity to the Letter itself, and enlightened reasonings, gentiles who observe the Noahide laws out of ethical, moral, or philosophical reasoning, in effect being ethical monotheists but not grounding this in the Torah specifically, retained the status of "Righteous Gentiles" and would still achieve salvation.
+The 18th-century Ashkenazi German philosopher Moses Mendelssohn, one of the leading exponents of the Jewish Enlightenment (Haskalah), strongly disagreed with Maimonides' formulation of the subject in the Mishneh Torah (tractate Hilkhot Melakhim), citing a letter sent by Maimonides to the Jewish translator Abraham ben Samuel ibn Hasdai ha-Levi of Barcelona, and instead contended that, in conformity to the letter itself, Gentiles which observe the seven Noahide laws out of ethical, moral, or philosophical reasoning, without necessarily believing in the Jewish monotheistic conception of God or knowing the Torah, retained the status of "Righteous Gentiles" and would still achieve salvation.

 According to Steven Schwarzschild, Maimonides' position has its source in his adoption of Aristotle's skeptical attitude towards the ability of reason to arrive at moral truths, and "many of the most outstanding spokesmen of Judaism themselves dissented sharply from" this position, which is "individual and certainly somewhat eccentric" in comparison to other Jewish thinkers.

-A novel understanding of Maimonides' position in the 20th century, advanced by the Ashkenazi Orthodox rabbi Abraham Isaac Kook, is that a non-Jew who follows the commandments due to philosophical conviction rather than revelation (what Maimonides calls "one of their wise men") also merits the World to Come; this would be in line with Maimonides' general approach that following philosophical wisdom advances a person more than following revelatory commands.
+The 20th-century Ashkenazi Orthodox rabbi Abraham Isaac Kook, first Chief Rabbi of the British Mandate of Palestine, cited many rabbinical authorities in ruling leniently that a non-Jew who follows the seven commandments due to philosophical conviction rather than revelation (what Maimonides calls "one of their wise men") would also have a part in the World to Come (Olam Ha-Ba).
+This would be in line with Maimonides' general approach, he said, that following philosophical wisdom spiritually "advances an individual even more than righteous behaviour".

 Modern Noahide movement

 Menachem Mendel Schneerson encouraged his followers on many occasions to preach the Seven Laws of Noah, devoting some of his addresses to the subtleties of this code.
 Since the 1990s, Orthodox Jewish rabbis from Israel, most notably those affiliated to Chabad-Lubavitch and religious Zionist organizations, including The Temple Institute, have set up a modern Noahide movement.
-These Noahide organizations, led by religious Zionist and Orthodox rabbis, are aimed at non-Jews to proselytize among them for ethical monotheism and tolerance, and commit them to follow the Noahide laws.
-This call for Noahide renewal not only applies universally and equally to all races and cultures but also does not rule out full conversion to Judaism by anyone deeply motivated to do so.
+These Noahide organizations, led by religious Zionist and Orthodox rabbis, are aimed at non-Jews to proselytize among them and commit them to follow the Noahide laws.